Safeguarding Policies and Procedures

 - Ensure that all individuals who work with children at Water Wizards Swim School have undertaken the appropriate training, have had the relevant DBS checks, and adhere to the required practices for safeguarding children as outlined in Wavepower.

-- Ensure that all individuals who will be working or will work with children at Water Wizards Swim School have been recruited in accordance with SE Safe Recruitment Policy.
+- Ensure that all individuals who will be working or will work with children at Water Wizards Swim School have been recruited in accordance with Swim England Safe Recruitment Policy.

 - Ensure that all individuals who work with children in Water Wizards Swim School have the appropriate training, code of conduct and good practice to follow in line with the guidance in Wavepower.